liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/03-preparing-for-install.markdown

 JDK 11 is backwards compatible with JDK 8 applications.
 Applications and customizations developed on JDK 8 run on JDK 8 or JDK 11 runtimes.
-This makes JDK 8 best for developing on @product-ver@.
+This makes JDK 8 best for developing on @sharepoint-ver@.

 ## JVM Requirements

-@product@ requires that the application server JVM use the GMT time zone and UTF-8 file encoding.
+@sharepoint@ requires that the application server JVM use the GMT time zone and UTF-8 file encoding.
 Include these JVM arguments to set the required values.

 ```properties